adamenagy/mfgdm-api-tutorial/Prerequisites and GraphQL/index.md

 }
 ```

-Note that in this case we specified that we wanted to obtain the **Fusion** design version with id `Y29..SGE`.
+Note that in this case we specified that we wanted to obtain a **component version** from a **Fusion** design with **component version id** `Y29..SGE`.
-From this design, we specified we wanted to get the list of occurrences of other components, and what exact properties of those we want: **partNumber**.
+From this component, we specified we wanted to get the list of occurrences of other components, and what exact properties of those we want: **partNumber**.

 With a **REST** API we would need additional requests, and wouldn't be possible to specify with this precision the data in the response.